BENGALURU: When are you happiest at work?

 What was your biggest disappointment as a chef?

-What do you avoid ordering from a menu?
+What do you always avoid ordering on a menu?

 Of the dishes you prepare, which one would you never eat yourself?
 Why?

-Which restaurant is your favourite?
-What do you like to eat there?
+Which is your favourite restaurant?
+What would you prefer to eat there?

 It’s a very small hidden place in Connaught Place in New Delhi called Fa Yian.
 It serves Chinese fare.
 I’m a regular their since school days for the dimsums and prawn noodles.